lbl-camera/HGDL/README.md

 The algorithm uses global and local optimization, together with deflation to find the global minimum along with many local optima.
 Of course, as always, there is no guarantee the global minimum will be found.

+## How to install
+cd path/to/hgdl/
+pip install .

+## How to use
+see the examples folder

 ```math
 \Large c = e^{\frac{\alpha}{r^2}}
 \Large b(x-x_0, r, \alpha) = c e^{\frac{-\alpha}{r^2-\sum_{i=0}^{d} (x_i-x_{0_i})^2}}